TrashPandaCode/reports/web-final/chapters/design.typ

   === Persistent Data management
   Currently, persistence is limited to local state (in-browser).
 Future versions may support:
   - Export/Import JSON
-  - Remote sync via localStorage or cloud storage
+  - Remote sync via localStorage or cloud storage (see DDFR10).
   *Motivation:*
   To simplify the product while allowing for future enhancement.